TiantianLi-mitt/-SOP-Documentation-in-Github/SOP-RHEL10-Setup.md

 <br>
 <br>

-## PURPOSE OF THE DOCUMENT
+## PURPOSE
-This guide shows the correct steps to make a new virtual machine (VM) with Red Hat Enterprise Linux 9.
-We use these steps so every new VM is the same.
-This helps our work to be good and consistent.
+This document outlines the standardized procedures for creating new virtual machines with Red Hat Enterprise Linux (RHEL) 10.
+Its purpose is to ensure consistency, proper configurations, and adherence to best practices during the setup of a web application testing environment.
 ## AUDIENCE
 This guide is for people in the IT team, System Administrators, and the QA team.
 It is for anyone who needs to make a new VM for testing web applications.
 ## APPROVAL TABLE